 More a food group than a specific food item, meze are essentially appetizers or hors d’oeuvres.

-Some are served hot, some are served cold, most are served with bread, and all are downright tasty–think of tapas in Spain to get the general idea of their quantity and purpose.
+Some are served hot, some are served cold, most are served with bread, and all are downright tasty.

-Mussels are a popular food in Istanbul and are popularly sold as a street food or in small, casual restaurants.
+Mussels are very popular in the city and are often sold as an Istanbul street food or in small, casual restaurants.

 Istanbul is home to some unique drinks–here are the ones you should definitely try while in Istanbul.

 Tea is ubiquitous in Turkey–whether you’re having a meal, or a snack, or even shopping in a store, you’re likely never more than a few feet from one of Turkey’s distinct tulip-shaped tea glasses.